matthi99/deepGMM/README.md

 ```
 python deepG.py --type "TYPE" --lam XXX --tol XXX --max_epochs XXX
 ```
 - `--type` specifies which Gaussian mixture model (GMM) should be used.
-You can decide between the classical GMM (deepG) and the spacially variant GMM (deepSVG).
-Default setting is `deepG`.
+You can decide between the classical GMM ("deepG") and the spacially variant GMM ("deepSVG").
+Default setting is "deepG".
 - `--lam` specifies the regularization parameter (`default=0`) for the regularizing function $r(\bm{\mu})$ described in the paper.
 - `--tol` defines the stopping criteria.
 If the negative log-likelihood (NLL) change per iteration gets smaller than `tol` the algorithm is stopped. (`default=0.001`).
 - `--max_epochs` defines for how many epochs the networks should be trained maximally (`default=200`)